Gospel (Christmas Eve): Matthew 1:1-25

 1 The book of generations of JESUS CHRIST, son of David, son of Abraham.

-1:1 "book of generation" can mean have three different meanings.
+1:1 "book of generation" can have three different meanings.
 First, the title referred literally to 1:1-17 and named the ancestors of Jesus.
 Second, the title referred to 1:1-17 and used the names to recall the events of the Hebrew Scriptures.
 Third, the title was to be taken in the verse as a whole to refer to Matthew's gospel; in this case, the verse should be translated: "The book of Jesus Christ, (whose) generations (are) son of David, son of Abraham."
-This last interpretation while unlikely can easily be teased from the Greek.
+This last interpretation, while unlikely, can easily be teased from the Greek.

 "son of David, son of Abraham" In this title, Matthew implied his vision of Jesus, heir to the Davidic covenant and faithful Jew.
 In other words, Jesus was the King who would sit on the throne of David and would perfectly fulfill the Torah.
-Matthew saw Jesus as the Messiah in primarily in Jewish terms.
+Matthew saw Jesus as the Messiah primarily in Jewish terms.

 2 Abraham fathered Isaac, Isaac fathered Jacob, Jacob fathered Judah and his brothers, 3 Judah fathered Perez and Zerah by Tamar, Zerah fathered Hezron, Hezron fathered Ram, 4 Ram fathered Amminadab, Amminadab fathered Nashon, Nalshon fathered Salmon, 5 Salmon fathered Boaz by Rahab, Boaz fathered Obed by Ruth, Obed fathered Jesse, 6a Jesse fathered David the King.

 1:2-17 "fathered" is literally "generated."
 Ancient people believed the male was the active agent in producing offspring; a wife was merely the receptacle for the male's "seed."
-Using this agricultural analogy, the male provided the seed for the plant, while the wive was like the soil in which the seed took root and sprouted.
+Using this agricultural analogy, the male provided the seed for the plant, while the wife was like the soil in which the seed took root and sprouted.

 1:3 Tamar was the mother of twins for Jacob.
 Originally, Jacob promised Tamar for his sons by a Canaanite woman named Shua.
 Both sons died without either consummating the marriage; so Tamar was seen as cursed.
 She dressed as a widow but passed herself as a prostitute in front of Jacob.
 He had relations with her; she conceived and bore him twins.
 (See Genesis 38)